baychub/cb-gsg/docs/usecases/QSR_H1000_use_case.md

 ![QSR H1000 Use Case](../images/QSR_H1000.png)

-This use case demonstrates configuring the Intel&reg; RSP H1000 Devkit Sensor and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) environment.
+This use case demonstrates configuring the Intel&reg; RSP H1000 Dev Kit sensor and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) environment.

 ## Goals